ucb-stat133/stat133-fall-2017/syllabus/policies.md

 ### Letters of Recommendation

-Unless I have known you at least one year, and we have developed a good collegial relationship, I do not provide letters of recommendation.
+Unless I have known you at least one year, and we have developed a good collegial relationship, I do not provide letters of recommendation or any other kind of endorsement.